This article was updated on November 30th, 2020

 Mavic Air 2

-It’s possible with more enhancements and refinement, Fly could become DJI GO 5, but the time being it is the only option for Mavic Mini and a choice for Mavic Air 2 owners.
+It is possible with further improvements and refinements, Fly could become DJI GO 5, but at the moment it is the only option for Mavic Mini and a choice for Mavic Air 2 owners.

 Other Offical DJI Flight Apps